neerajsinghjr/dsa/study_notes/T013_Docker.md

 -------------------------------------------------------------------------------------
 ### Q003 : Docker Setup in Cross Platform;;

--  for Mac Os and Windows if the docker requirements are not installed successively then you should install docker toolbox then you've to install docker desktop.
+-  for MacOs and Windows if the docker requirements are not installed successively then you should install docker toolbox then you've to install docker desktop.

--  for Linux, Docker Engine are supported Natively that means we dont need any docker related toolbox. we can setup docker directly.
+-  for Linux, Docker Engine are supported Natively that means we don't need any docker related toolbox. we can setup docker directly.

 -  Refer Ubuntu Installation :